 Waltz was among the Republican legislators who participated in the attempted coup.
 Shortly after the election, Waltz joined a case before the Supreme Court calling for all the votes for president in Georgia, Michigan, Pennsylvania, and Wisconsin — states that were narrowly won by Democrats — to be discarded, in order to change the outcome of the election, based on lies and a preposterous legal argument which the Supreme Court rejected.
 (Following the rejection of several related cases before the Supreme Court, another legislator who joined the case called for violence.)
 The January 6, 2021 violent insurrection at the Capitol, led on the front lines by militant white supremacy groups, attempted to prevent President-elect Joe Biden from taking office by disrupting Congress’s count of electors.

 Read our 2022 Report Card for Waltz.

 Waltz is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Waltz has sponsored and cosponsored from Jan 3, 2019 to Mar 29, 2023.
 See full analysis methodology.

 Michael Waltz sits on the following committees:

-Waltz was the primary sponsor of 1 bill that was enacted:
+Waltz was the primary sponsor of 2 bills that were enacted:

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).